lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 ### The `@step` Decorator

-Before we move on, let's just inspect the `@step` decorator in `metaflow/decorators.py`:
+Before we move on, let's just inspect the `@step` decorator:

 ```python
 # metaflow/decorators.py